 It’s been over a year since my vacation in Sydney and the one memory that really stuck with me was the breathtaking scenery along the Bondi to Bronte Coastal Walk.

 Bondi Beach is a little out of the way from the CBD (Central Business District) but you have to make it out there if you visit Sydney.
 Not only is it a world famous beach, there’s wonderful cafes nearby and it’s the start of the Bondi to Bronte Coastal Walk.

 This is hands down the most beautiful hike I’ve ever done with a new panoramic view around every corner.
 It is about 4kms one way with mild elevation change.
-You’ll be walking on a cliff top trail with the sound of crashing ocean waves around you (or maybe it was only us because we went on a super windy day).
+You’ll be walking on a cliff top trail with the sound of crashing ocean waves around you.
 Although it’s a long walk, it’s not strenuous at all.
-It’s totally doable in casual clothing so you don’t need to bust out your full on athletic gear.
+It’s totally doable in casual clothing so you don’t need to bust out your athletic gear.

 Getting to Bondi Beach

 In most cases, taking an Uber from CBD would be the easiest approach.
 It was about a 30 minute ride and costed about $20.
 The closest metro station still requires a taxi or bus transfer.
 But if you bought tickets to a Hop on Hop off bus, you can use that to get off at Bondi Beach.
 There are also express buses linking to CBD but you’ll just have to check the schedule.

 What to See on the Bondi to Bronte Coastal Walk